 It’s no surprise that Israel makes the top of the list.
 They were the first to start research and remain at the top of their game.
 Raphael Mechoulam is a professor and researcher from the University of Jerusalem.
 He first isolated THC more than 50 years ago.
 Synthesized CBD, and carried out the first study on its effects on epilepsy patients over 30 years ago.
 Just a few months ago, Raphael Mechoulam started a new project.
 Leading a team in researching the effects of CBD on asthma patients now.

 Israel started promoting research into Cannabis over 10 years ago.
-The government started a programme to boost medical cannabis at a national level.
+The government started a program to boost medical cannabis at a national level.
 Made prescription cannabis available to over 25,000 Israelis.
 The government also encouraged producers, institutions, and scientists to be highly active in the research of the cannabis plant.

 2) CANADA- BIG COMPANIES